SatoriCyber/dac-tools/monitoring/datastores/snowflake/README.md

 - Docker

 ## Configure:
-Provision the values specified in values.tf file using one of the standard terraform methods:
+Provision the values specified in the values.tf file using one of the standard terraform methods:
 - Run ```terraform apply``` and provide values at the prompt
 - Export values via the shell using TF_VALUES_\<varName>
 - Create a values file and run ```terraform apply -var-file=\<valuesPath>```